less/less-docs/content/features/extend.md

 }
 ```

-Extend written inside a media declaration does not match selectors inside nested declaration:
+Note: extending does not match selectors inside a nested `@media` declaration:

 ```less
 @media screen {